-Detentions and Saturday School are assigned and scheduled by faculty and administration.
-Students who receive a detention or Saturday School assignment are expected to serve it when the teacher schedules, regardless of co-curricular obligations.
-Students who fail to appear for detention or Saturday School will be subject to additional discipline as determined by administration.
+Detentions are assigned and scheduled by faculty and administration.
+Students who receive a detention assignment are expected to serve it when the teacher schedules, regardless of co-curricular obligations.
+Students who fail to appear for detention will be subject to additional discipline as determined by administration.